JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 2. Search Box:
     - Reduce and expand the width of the window to verify that the search box behaves and centres the way expected, that it looks good on all device widths and that the font color and size is appropriate.
     - Confirm validation is working correctly for search input field.
-    - Search for an English or Korean phrase that is in the phrases list and confirm that it appears.
+    - Search all of the phrases by the entry to (i) English Phrase or (ii) Korean Phrase that are currrently in the phrases list and confirm that they appear correctly when searched for.
-    - Ensure that No Results statement appears if search is not found.
+    - Ensure that No Results statement appears if search is not found in MongoDB database.
     - Confirm that Reset button works correctly.

 3. Phrases:
     - Confirm that the phrases are listed correctly below the search box.
-    - When not logged in, confirm that no phrases added by registered users can be edited or deleted.
+    - When not logged in, confirm that no phrases added by registered users can be either edited or deleted.
     - When logged in, confirm that edit and delete buttons work as expected.
     - Reduce and expand the width of the window to verify that the phrases section responds as expected, and that it reacts appropriately on all device widths.